Showing posts with label duck. Show all posts

 When the bus driver completes his task, everyone on the bus claps because of his patience with the little girl.

-The bus driver walks back to the front of the bus, he opens the front door, and lets the rest of the passengers load onto the bus.
+The bus driver walks back to the front of the bus, opens the front door, and lets the rest of the passengers board.

 The buses rule the narrow roads as they travel downtown.